open-sdr/openwifi/README.md

 [Demo [video](https://youtu.be/NpjEaszd5u4) and video [download](https://users.ugent.be/~xjiao/openwifi-low-aac.mp4)]   [openwifi [maillist](https://lists.ugent.be/wws/subscribe/openwifi)] [[Cite openwifi project](#cite-openwifi-project)]

 Openwifi code has dual licenses.
 AGPLv3 is the opensource license.
 For non-opensource license, please contact Filip.Louagie@UGent.be.
 Openwifi project also leverages some 3rd party modules.
 It is user's duty to check and follow licenses of those modules according to the purpose/usage.
-You can find [an example explanation from Analog Devices](https://github.com/analogdevicesinc/hdl/blob/master/LICENSE) for this compound license conditions.
+You can find [an example explanation from Analog Devices](https://github.com/analogdevicesinc/hdl/blob/master/LICENSE) for this compound license conditions. [[How to contribute]](https://github.com/open-sdr/openwifi/blob/master/CONTRIBUTING.md).

 Openwifi was born in [ORCA project](https://www.orca-project.eu/) (EU's Horizon2020 programme under agreement number 732174).